Detroit sues Census over estimates in 2nd fight over counts

-DETROIT (AP) — Detroit sued the U.S. Census Bureau on Tuesday over population estimates from last year that show the city lost an additional 7,100 residents, opening another front against the agency in a battle over how its people have been counted in the past two years.
+DETROIT (AP) — Detroit sued the U.S. Census Bureau on Tuesday over population estimates from last year that show it lost an additional 7,100 residents, opening another front against the agency in a battle over how the city's people have been counted in the past two years.

-Mayor Mike Duggan told reporters that the city wants the Census Bureau to reveal the formula it used to produce its population loss estimates.
-Duggan claimed the bureau was going against its own policy by refusing to divulge to Detroit its formula and not allowing challenges this year.
+Mayor Mike Duggan told reporters that the city wants the Census Bureau to reveal how it produced its population loss estimates for Detroit.
+Duggan claimed the bureau was going against its own policy by refusing to divulge to Detroit the way the estimates for the city were calculated and not allowing challenges this year.

+The lawsuit appears to be the first litigation to challenge population results since the release of 2020 census data, which traditionally has formed the foundation of the annual population estimates.

+The Census Bureau’s refusal this year to consider evidence that the 2021 population estimates were wrong perpetuates racial inequality and threatens the city’s reputation, Detroit said in its lawsuit.

 The Census Bureau didn’t immediately respond to a request for comment on the lawsuit.

-The bureau two years ago temporarily suspended its program allowing local governments to challenge their population estimates so that more resources could be devoted to the execution of the once-a-decade census.
+The bureau two years ago temporarily suspended its program allowing local governments to challenge their population estimates so more resources could be devoted to the execution of the once-a-decade census.
+The program isn't expected to resume until next year.

 Detroit's lawsuit follows the city's appeal of the 2020 census data that showed Detroit with 639,111 residents, while estimates from 2019 put the city’s population at 670,052 residents.